Tate module and bad reduction: Introduction

 To prove Theorem \ref{main}, we review semilinear actions in \S\ref{semilinear actions section}, and prove a general theorem (\ref{geommain}) for models of schemes that are sufficiently `canonical' to admit a unique extension of automorphisms of the generic fibre; in particular, this applies to minimal regular models and stable models of curves, and N\'eron models of abelian varieties (this again goes back to \cite[Proof of Thm.
 2]{ST}).
 We then apply this result in \S\ref{curves and jacobians sect} to obtain Theorem \ref{main}.

-In fact, all our results are slightly more general, and apply to $K$ the fraction field of an arbitrary Henselian DVR, and not just for the Galois action but also the action of other (e.g. geometric) automorphisms.
+In fact, all our results are slightly more general, and apply to $K$ the fraction field of an arbitrary Henselian DVR with perfect residue field, and not just for the Galois action but also the action of other (e.g. geometric) automorphisms.

+For applications of the results of the paper to the arithmetic of curves we refer the reader to \cite[\S6]{hq} and \cite[\S10]{M2D2}.
+In particular, for hyperelliptic curves $y^2=f(x)$ over local fields of odd residue characteristic, \cite{M2D2} describes the Galois representation of the curve in terms of the arithmetic of the roots of~$f$.